ajay-gandhi/alfred/README.md

 Note that the server that runs only serves HTTP traffic - I *highly* recommend using SSL.
 I'm running Alfred behind a reverse proxy which handles the SSL portion.

-Then, you can run the server:
+Run the server:

 ```
 $ node server.js [port]
 ```

-The given argument is the port the server runs on.
+The given argument is the port the server runs on, default 9002.

 #### Add crontabs